 the Carthage Honors Program.
 Named for Abraham Lincoln, an early Trustee of the College, this prestigious

-scholarship covers full tuition, room and board for up to four consecutive years of undergraduate study — an
+scholarship covers full tuition for up to four consecutive years of undergraduate study — an

 The Ruud Scholarship continues the College’s commitment to students exhibiting academic and leadership excellence.
-Offered through the generosity of Susan (Young ’69) and Alan Ruud, this prestigious scholarship covers full tuition for up to four consecutive years of undergraduate study — an award of more than $170,000.
+Offered through the generosity of Susan (Young ’69) and Alan Ruud, this prestigious scholarship covers full tuition for up to four consecutive years of undergraduate study — an award of more than $125,000.
 Carthage selects three Ruud Scholars from the incoming freshman class.

-Named for President Lincoln’s private secretary and secretary of state for presidents McKinley and Roosevelt, the John M. Hay Scholarship will be awarded to 11 competitors from the incoming freshman class.
-In tribute to Secretary Hay’s leadership and diplomacy, these scholarships will cover 75% of tuition for up to four consecutive years—an award that exceeds $125,000.
+Named for President Lincoln’s private secretary and secretary of state for presidents McKinley and Roosevelt, the John M. Hay Scholarship will be offered to 11 competitors from the incoming freshman class.
+In tribute to Secretary Hay’s leadership and diplomacy, these scholarships offer $25,000 per year for up to four consecutive years.

-Named for Carthage’s 18th, 19th, and 20th presidents, Harold Lentz, Erno Dahl, and Alan Anderson ’50, these scholarships symbolize the College’s strong commitment to students seeking the challenge of a top liberal arts program.
-These scholarships will cover 75% of tuition for up to four consecutive years—an award that exceeds $125,000.
+Named for Carthage’s 18th, 19th, 20th, and 21st presidents, Harold Lentz, Erno Dahl, Alan Anderson ’50, and F. Gregory Campbell, these scholarships symbolize the College’s strong commitment to students seeking the challenge of a top liberal arts program.
+These scholarships offer $25,000 per year for up to four consecutive years.

-The Office of Admissions screens applications and identifies candidates most suitable for the Honors Program and for the Presidential Scholarship Program.
-The College notifies these students in January and invites them to campus in January, February, or March offering a unique opportunity to interact with Carthage faculty, potential classmates, and Carthage Honors students, while competing in the Presidential Scholarship Program.
+The Office of Admissions screens applications and identifies candidates most suitable for the Presidential Scholarship Program.
+The College notifies these students in January and invites them to a hybrid competition (on-campus and remote options) in January or February 2022, offering a unique opportunity to interact with Carthage faculty, potential classmates, and Carthage Honors students, while competing in the Presidential Scholarship Program.

 Additional awards for top students

 The Carthage commitment to scholars extends beyond the 35 scholarships in the Presidential Scholarship Program.
-Top students typically receive a substantial package of multiple non-need-based awards, ranging from $15,000 to $21,000 or more.
+Top students typically receive a substantial package of multiple non-need-based awards.
 Many qualify for additional need-based assistance, making Carthage quite affordable.